NeroJz/TicTac/README.md

 Please install the node_module using npm install

-The database is located in the directory named 'db'
+The database is located in the directory named 'db' or import the json files from directory named 'mongodb-json'

 Tools involved in this project include:
 Mongodb,